What Does A Depressed Ferret Look Like?

 Overall, the best approach to treating a depressed ferret is a combination of environmental changes, socialization, and appropriate medical intervention if necessary.
 With the right care and attention, most ferrets can overcome their depression and return to their happy, playful selves.

-More to Explore: Are Ferrets Aggressive?
+More to Explore: Do Ferrets Bond With Humans?

 How to support a ferret with depression and help them recover